SMI/CogStack-SemEHR/docker/README.md

 and
 `StructuredReports/src/tools/postgres_init_01.sh`

-* Build the SemEHR docker image.
-First copy the config file `CogStack-SemEHR/RESTful_service/conf/settings.json` into this directory and edit the postgres server settings then
+* Copy the config file `CogStack-SemEHR/RESTful_service/conf/settings.json` into this directory and edit the postgres server settings
+  - edit the postgres server settings (hostname, port)
+  - remove the `umls_csv_dir` entry (because all data should be in database)

+* Build the SemEHR docker image:
 ```
+# Add this to pull fresh github repos: --build-arg GIT_DATE=$(date +%N)
 docker build -t howff/semehr:2 -f Dockerfile2 --progress=plain .
 ```

 * Run SemEHR:
 ```
+# Remove the --rm if you need to inspect the logs after the container exits
-docker run  -d -p 8485:8485 howff/semehr:2b
+docker run --rm -d --name semehr -p 8485:8485 howff/semehr:2
 ```

-* Test that SemEHR is running
+* Test that SemEHR is running:
 ```
 curl -k https://localhost:8485/vis/
 ```